Missionware/odos-docs-src/src/manual/odos_introduction.md

 ## 1. What is *ODOS*

 *ODOS* is a universal framework to build enterprise grade applications using .NET.
-ODOS is a foundation technology for n-tier applications solving the problem of transfering object state across all nodes in a consistent way.
+ODOS is a foundation technology for n-tier applications solving the problem of transferring object state across all nodes in a consistent way.

 *ODOS* has also the following cool features: